Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Sandy Beach has 35 active public transport stops, all of which are bus stops.
-These stops are served by 21 different routes that together offer 161 weekly passenger trips.
-Transport accessibility is rated as good, with residents on average located 201 meters from the nearest stop.
-As a primarily residential area, most residents commute outward.
-Car remains the dominant mode of transport at 96%.
-On average, there are 1.6 vehicles per dwelling.
+The analysis of public transportation in Sandy Beach shows that there are currently 35 active transport stops operating within the area.
+These stops serve a mix of bus routes, with a total of 21 individual routes providing service to the area.
+Collectively, these routes offer 161 weekly passenger trips.
+The accessibility of transportation in Sandy Beach is rated as good, with residents typically located approximately 201 meters from their nearest transport stop.
+As a primarily residential area, most residents commute outward from Sandy Beach, with the car remaining the dominant mode of transportation at 96%.
+On average, there are 1.6 vehicles per dwelling in the area.

-According to the 2021 Census, only 11.2% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 23 trips per day across all routes, resulting in approximately 4 weekly trips per individual stop.
+According to the 2021 Census, only 11.2% of residents work from home, which may reflect conditions related to COVID-19.
+The service frequency averages 23 trips per day across all routes, equating to approximately 4 weekly trips per individual stop.

 Frequently Asked Questions - Transport